2007 Colorado Rapids season

-The 2007 Colorado Rapids season is the twelfth season of the Colorado club franchise.
-The team enters the season having been eliminated from the 2006 MLS Playoffs in the Conference Finals.
+The 2007 Colorado Rapids season was the twelfth season of the Colorado club franchise.
+The team entered the season having been eliminated from the 2006 MLS Playoffs in the Conference Finals.
 The Rapids, however, enter as the defending champions of the MLS Reserve Division.

 For 2007, the Rapids revealed new team colors, uniforms and crest.
 The Colorado Rapids begin play in their new soccer-specific stadium, Dick's Sporting Goods Park.